 Specific Guidance

 To inspect this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include courses of fire and training records) to verify that the licensee conducts annual firearms familiarization training for armed security personnel.
+RG 5.75 provides elements for licensees to consider for inclusion in weapons familiarization training.
+These include, but are not limited to, the following:

 firearms handling drills;